 The tension resulted in some of the period’s most innovative pop songs.
 “When Doves Cry” the biggest of 5 singles managed to be funky without a bass line, the only such song in recent memory of its kind.
 This was also a period when B sides were as interesting as the singles themselves.
 The guitar funk of “17 Days” on the flip side would quickly become one of my favorite Prince songs overshadowing the actual single itself (for me).

-With Purple Rain Prince’s backing band gets full credit, with the film suggesting Wendy and Lisa major contribution to the song “Purple Rain”.
-Great backing band or not The film was all about Prince and his new-found kinship to the ghost of Jimmy Hendrix.
+With Purple Rain Prince’s backing band gets full credit, with the film suggesting Wendy and Lisa’s major contribution to the song “Purple Rain”.
+Great backing band or not the film was all about Prince channeling his inner Jimi Hendrix.

 His powerful performances in the concert sequences made the film worthwhile, even though it ranked as one of the best “bad films” ever.
 There was no doubt that the soundtrack was one of the ’80s best albums as it won all sorts of awards and top sales charts for months.

 For many Purple Rain was Prince at his artistic and commercial best.
 In an unusual alignment of showmanship, energy and sexy swagger, Prince forged the model for countless imitators.
-Even today Purple Rain era music influences artists like Bial and D’Angelo.
+Like an Elvis of his time, Prince borrowed shrewdly from rock and new wave to create a new kind of funk.
+Even today Purple Rain era music influences artists like Justin Timberlake, Bial and D’Angelo.

 Prince never reached the commercial pinnical of Purple Rain again (but came close with Sign O the Times a few years later).
 As fresh sound today as it was 30 years ago, Purple Rain remains one of Prince’s best albums and for most people the album he will be known for most.